A variety of courses for a range of abilities:

 - get to know your machine

 After easter light lunch, cake, tea and coffee will be included, provided by the lovely aJuliets Cafe.
+Please inform us of any special dietary requirements.

 Fabric and patterns are not included in workshop price unless specified.